 LWOB integrated its own signature special challenges modules on substantive and evidentiary issues using avatar technology donated to LWOB by Oddcast.com.
 That portion of the program included evidentiary demonstrations and programming designed to illustrate "best practices" in victim pre-trial interview and witness preparation as well as actual Liberian cases illustrating rules governing such issues as witness voir dire and the child as witnesses.

 In 2013, LWOB's training included, for the first time, 20 law enforcement personnel and connected their important role in the investigatory stage to successful prosecutions in Court.
 LWOB's work in Liberia for the next three years is funded by a grant from the JTIP department of the United States Department of State.
 Interim police trainings will continue throughout the year.
-Two additional large-scale trainings are scheduled for Spring 2014 and 2015.
+Two additional large-scale trainings integrating all the stakeholders in human trafficking prosecutions, are scheduled for Spring 2014 and 2015.

-Current pro bono partners working on materials for those trainings notably include the lawyers from Linklaters, who now enter their third year of work on human trafficking in Liberia and McDermott Will & Emery's London office which will be completing its first human trafficking publication for LWOB that creates educational material targeting potential youth victims of trafficking in Liberia.
-Lawyers from Pfizer, Jones Day and Shearman & Sterling will round out our training teams.
+Current pro bono partners working on materials for those trainings include the lawyers from Linklaters, who now enter their third year of work on human trafficking in Liberia and McDermott Will & Emery's London office which will be completing its first human trafficking publication for LWOB that creates educational material educating youth to dangers that expose them to potential trafficking scenarios. .
+Lawyers from Pfizer, Jones Day and Shearman & Sterling round out our training teams.
 They will be accompanied by several Federal Judges, led by Hon.
-Virgina Kendall, well recognized internationally for her work in human trafficking.
+Virginia Kendall (DC Ill) well recognized internationally for her work in human trafficking.